Relief Systems Design Training Course

 The course is a mix of presentation style lectures, hands-on workshops, and industry specific questions & answers.
 Feel free to email any current P&IDs or questions about specific topics you would like to discuss ahead of the course.
 Each student will receive the course manual with workshop examples.

-Starting on day two, all students will require a calculator to complete the work/course.
+All students will require a calculator to complete the work/course.

 How does a virtual course work?